-(8) Items for sale in or for operation of commissaries may be purchased from the office of support services of the ODMH or from local suppliers.
+(8) Items for sale in or for operation of commissaries may be purchased from the department's Ohio pharmacy services office or from local suppliers.

 (9) Items purchased locally shall be obtained at the lowest prices available and informal bidding procedures shall be used whenever possible.
 It is the responsibility of the business office to provide periodic checks for competitive prices from vendors.

-(a) The form shall be prepared by the requesting hospital, numbered consecutively within each fiscal year, and signed by the chief executive officer.
+(a) The form shall be prepared by the requesting RPH, numbered consecutively within each fiscal year, and signed by the chief executive officer.

 (b) The form, accompanied by at least three letterhead bids, shall be forwarded to the deputy director of hospital services for approval.

 (i) A vendor's refusal to bid shall be acceptable as a bid.

 (ii) Items to be purchased from state term contracts or Ohio penal industries shall not require bids.